-- 1. Right-click on Input Data > Observation Points of the model item on the TOC and select Edit Data from the popup menu to display the Observation dialog box (Figure 18).
-When the dialog box is opened the first time, its tables are empty. - 2.
+- 1. Move to the third layer. - Right-click on Input Data > Observation Points of the model item on the TOC and select Edit Data from the popup menu to display the Observation dialog box (Figure 22).
+When the dialog box is opened the first time, its tables are empty. - 3.
 The Observation Point group on the left-hand side of the dialog box displays the observation points and their properties.
 Click the Add button of this group four times to add four observation points to the table.
-Enter the names and coordinates of the observation points as shown in Figure 18. - 3.
-To enter the observed head value for the point h1, click on its record on the Observation Point table, and follow these steps to enter its observed values to the Observations group: - Make sure that Type is set to Hydraulic Head. - Click the Add button to add a record to the Observation table and enter the values as shown in Figure 18.
-Time is set to 94672800 because for a steady-state model PEST is instructed to compare the results at the end of the simulation with the observed values. - 4.
-Repeat Step 3 to enter observed head values for other points. - 5.
+New observation points are set as single layer observations and assigned to the current layer (third layer). - 4.
+Enter the names and coordinates of the observation points as shown in Figure 22. - 5.
+To enter the observed head value for the point h1, click on its record on the Observation Point table, and follow these steps to enter its observed values to the Observations group: - Make sure that Type is set to Hydraulic Head. - Click the Add button to add a record to the Observation table and enter the values as shown in Figure 22.
+Time is set to 94672800 because for a steady-state model PEST is instructed to compare the results at the end of the simulation with the observed values. - 6.
+Repeat Step 3 to enter observed head values for other points. - 7.
 Click OK to close the dialog box.
 This completes the data entry of the observation points and observed values.
-Instead of keying in data, you may also use the Observation Tool to enter observation points or import observation data from Excel files.
+Instead of keying in data, you may also import/export observation data from/to Excel files.
+You may also use the Observation Tool 1/4 to enter observation points.
 Refer to the User Guide of PM for details.